Energy key topics

 - Concern over security of primary energy supply is receiving increasing Government attention and seen as a source of potential geo-political tension in the decades to come.
 Much of the concern is focused on oil and particularly gas supplies now that the UK has become a net importer.
 However the large scale development of shale gas in the USA has opened up the global gas market to a degree, and may reduce concerns over resource scarcity, as would development of shale gas resources in Europe.

 - Security of UK electricity supply is also a significant concern.
 In the period up to 2020 the main reasons are the planned closure of most nuclear capacity before new nuclear capacity will be ready to replace it and the run down and imminent closure of much of the UK’s coal and oil- fuelled generation due to the deadline for compliance with the EU Large Combustion Plants Directive in 2015, and beyond that the Industrial Emissions Directive.
-New power sources available to replace this capacity within the timescale are largely gas fired combined cycle gas turbines (CCGT) and on-shore and offshore wind.
+New power sources available to replace this capacity within the timescale are largely gas fired combined cycle gas turbines (CCGT), which will need to be more flexible than those already in service, and on-shore and offshore wind.
 We can also expect to see large increases in local renewable generation and community energy schemes making use of waste heat from fossil fuel or renewable generation, and the situation has been assisted to a degree by demand reduction arising from the economic slowdown.

 - Beyond 2020, Government policy envisages the increasing deployment of electric vehicles and electric heating by heat pumps.
 This increase in electricity demand is likely to outstrip savings achieved through greater end-use efficiency for electricity, potentially leading to high levels of demand growth.

-- As the level of variable renewable energy based electricity generation increases, primarily through additional on- and off-shore wind, there will be new challenges for the secure operation of the electricity system.
+- As the level of variable renewable energy based electricity generation increases, primarily through additional on- and off-shore wind and solar PV, there will be new challenges for the secure operation of the electricity system.
 The IET is working with the industry to explore and anticipate these challenges.

 Electricity networks for the 21st century